netdata/netdata/collectors/xenstat.plugin/README.md

 2. re-install netdata from source.
 The installer will detect that the required libraries are now available and will also build xenstat.plugin.

+Keep in mind that `libxenstat` requires root access, so the plugin is setuid to root.

 ## Charts

 The plugin provides XenServer and XCP-ng host and domains statistics: